TIE BREAKERS: All seedings are based on regular season records.

 B. Waivers: Unlike previous seasons, there will be no medical or special circumstances playoff waivers.

-F. Pool players: If, after exhausting the methods above, a manager still cannot field a 9 player team, then he may access the general pool player list, subject to restrictions published in our Rules (player may not come from the same division, etc.).
+F. Pool players: If, after exhausting the methods above, a manager still cannot field a 9 player team, then he may access the general pool player list, subject to restrictions published in the Los Angeles Baseball League rules (player may not come from the same division, etc.).

-G. Approval: Any manager needing additional players and who must access the general Pool Player List, must obtain written approval from the League President as to which player(s) he intends to use from the List.
+G. Approval: Any manager needing additional players and who must access the general pool player list, must obtain written approval from the league president as to which player(s) he intends to use from the List.
 Overall: The purpose of using pool players is to prevent forfeits and to prevent further injury, NOT to obtain a competitive advantage.
-Should the use of pool players be deemed by the League as an attempt to obtain a competitive advantage, your team will be subject to forfeiture of that game.
-Remember: All pool players, conditional as first choice / regular pool as second choice must be approved for play by league president Jack Provost.
+Should the use of pool players be deemed by the league as an attempt to obtain a competitive advantage, your team will be subject to forfeiture of that game.
+Remember: All pool players, conditional as first choice / regular pool as second choice must be approved for play by league president Dave Becker.